Physician-assisted dying

 In November 2021, Jersey's States Assembly decided 'in principle' that assisted dying should be permitted and to make arrangements for the provision of an assisted dying service.
 Following public engagement and consultation, a ministerial committee was set up to refine the policy proposals.
 The information above was shared with the ministerial committee through a letter to the Minister for Health and Social Services.

 The ministerial committee published its report on 22 March 2024 setting out its detailed policy proposals.
 This included extending the right to refuse on grounds of conscience to refusal on any ground.
 It also said that consideration would be given to the introduction of statutory protection from discrimination and the provision of safe access zones.
+These proposals were accepted by the States Assembly and the Bill itself is now being drafted.
 The Jersey proposals already included an ‘opt-in’ system for doctors, a separate assisted dying service and an information and support service for patients.
-Information about the latest developments in Jersey can be found here.
+Read information about the policy proposals and the latest developments in Jersey.

 England

-The House of Commons’ Health and Social Care Select Committee published its report on assisted dying on 29 February 2024.
+The House of Commons’ Health and Social Care Select Committee from the previous parliamentary session published its report on assisted dying on 29 February 2024.
 We provided written evidence to the Committee, ahead of its oral evidence sessions with a range of stakeholders.
-Policy insight from ourselves and others shaped the Committee’s ultimate recommendations to the Government – these can be viewed in full here.
+Policy insight from ourselves and others shaped the Committee’s ultimate recommendations to the Government – view these in full.

 The Government’s response to the report was published on 29 April and can be found here.